Pons: Function

-Functions of these four cranial nerves (V-VIII) include regulation of respiration, control of involuntary actions, sensory roles in hearing, equilibrium, and taste, and in facial sensations such as touch and pain, as well as motor roles in eye movement, facial expressions, chewing, swallowing, and the secretion of saliva and tears.
+Functions of these four cranial nerves (5–8) include regulation of respiration; control of involuntary actions; sensory roles in hearing, equilibrium, and taste; and in facial sensations such as touch and pain, as well as motor roles in eye movement, facial expressions, chewing, swallowing, and the secretion of saliva and tears.

 The pons contains nuclei that relay signals from the forebrain to the cerebellum, along with nuclei that deal primarily with sleep, respiration, swallowing, bladder control, hearing, equilibrium, taste, eye movement, facial expressions, facial sensation, and posture.

 Within the pons is the pneumotaxic center consisting of the subparabrachial and the medial parabrachial nuclei.
-This center regulates the change from inhalation to exhalation.
+This center regulates the transition from inhalation to exhalation.

 The pons is implicated in sleep paralysis, and may also play a role in generating dreams.